openresty/openresty-systemtap-toolkit/README.markdown

 ngx-sample-lua-bt
 -----------------

+*WARNING* This tool has many bugs and is obsoleted by [OpenResty XRay](https://openresty.com/en/xray/).
+See also the blog post ["Introduction to Lua-Land CPU Flame Graphs"](https://blog.openresty.com/en/lua-cpu-flame-graph/).

 *WARNING* This tool can only work with interpreted Lua code and has various limitations.
 For LuaJIT 2.1, it is recommended to use the new [ngx-lj-lua-stacks](https://github.com/openresty/stapxx#ngx-lj-lua-stacks) tool for sampling both interpreted and/or compiled Lua code.